defenseunicorns/uds-core/packages/monitoring/readme.md

 # UDS Core Monitoring

 This layer of UDS Core provides monitoring capabilities.
 Currently it includes the application(s):
-- Grafana
+- grafana
-- Prometheus
+- prometheus

 To deploy this layer you must also deploy its dependent layer(s):
+- base
-- Base
+- identity-authorization